Mike Young (Royal Navy officer)

-Mike Young MBE (born 19 April 1967) is a Leadership Consultant.
+Mike Young MBE (born 19 April 1967) is a Leadership Consultant and academic specialising in the fields of leadership, change and systems thinking.

-Biography
+Early life and education

-Dr Mike Young MBE is a consultant and academic specialising in the fields of leadership, change and systems thinking.
+Young was born in April 1967 in Derry, Northern Ireland.
 He studied Environmental Science at the University of Ulster has completed two master's degrees with dissertations in leadership and a Doctor in Business Administration.
 He was also the 2019/2020 Hudson Fellow at St Antony's College Oxford.
 A Chartered Fellow of the Chartered Institute of Personnel and Development, and a Fellow of the Institute of Business Consulting, he is also a certified management consultant, coach and supervisor.